Characters: A Certain Magical Index Sisters

 - In Universe Nickname: Dolly, after the first cloned sheep.

-- Only Friend: Apparently a girl named "Mi-chan," who we never met, and who stopped visiting her after being freaked out by her implants.
+- Only Friend: Apparently a girl named "Mi-chan," (actually Kouzaku Mitori), and who apparently stopped visiting her after being freaked out by her implants.
 The researchers, who needed Dolly's emotional state stable for their experiments, requested that Misaki use her powers to pretend to be this person.
 Dolly quickly became Misaki's only friend, and soon after we find out that Dolly knew from the start Misaki wasn't Mi-chan.

 - Tin Man: Averted.
 She doesn't have any more difficulty displaying her emotions than a normal girl.